The federal government already spends enough on student aid to cover tuition for every public college student in America. Maybe it's time to try.

-My instinct is that the answers to those questions are both yes and yes.
-Many of the problems with higher-ed today can be traced back on some level to our current approach to aid, which has come to resemble a dog chasing its own tail.
+My instinct is that the answer to both those questions is yes.
+Many of the problems with higher education today can be traced back on some level to our current approach to aid, which has come to resemble a dog chasing its own tail.
 Since 1987, the SHEEO reports that states have cut per-student funding for schools by about 44 percent.
 The schools, in turn, have raised tuition.
 The federal government has swooped in with more generous grants, tax breaks, and low-interest loans to compensate.
 Yet, the availability of all that financial aid has probably allowed colleges to hike up tuition without worrying much about enrollment.
 It's also paved the way for more state budget cuts.
 So round and round we go.

 Despite some of what you might have read, these problems haven't actually turned college into a bad investment.
 Going and graduating is still probably the best financial decision anybody not named Gates, Jobs, or Zuckerberg can make in their lives.
 But the persistent rise in costs have made college a progressively worse deal with each passing year.
 Perhaps more importantly, it's turned higher education into a much bigger financial gamble for marginal students at risk of dropping out — which, sadly, describes most young people who ever step foot in a college classroom.